Crall-Lab/Autopolls/README.md

 # Environment variables

 Several environment variable are used for configuration/running.
+To accesss the AutoPollS UI, you will need to set up a custom user and password, which you will do in the bashrc script.
 Please set the following in your ~/.bashrc (or wherever else is appropriate).
 Note this must be at the TOP of your bashrc (before the 'If not running interactively'... line).
-You may have to use nano in the terminal to make these edits:

-TODO make a PCAM_HOME environment variable to make switching forks easier
+You can do this by editing your .bashrc script in the text editor nano.
+Open Terminal  on your pi and run the following command:

 ```bash
 sudo nano ~/.bashrc
 ```
+This will open the bashrc file in the nano text editor.
 #Add custom user name and password for UI access
 ```bash
 export PCAM_USER="camera login user name"
 export PCAM_PASSWORD="camera login password"
 ```
+After you have
 # Clone this repository

 Prepare for and clone this repository